Monday, March 26, 2012

 a.
 Live the Torah to the best of my ability.
 When we follow our Creator’s wisdom for living, we fulfill our Divine potential.
 We bring the Torah’s holy teachings inside us, cleansing and elevating us.

 Observance is not all or nothing.
 The Torah’s laws contain multiple tiers, starting at the bottom with the most essential, on up to more optimal performance.
-A common mistake is to ignore a whole section of laws just because some of the higher – more optimal – levels seem almost impossible for us.
+A common mistake is to ignore a whole section of laws just because some of the higher – more optimal – levels seem beyond our ability.

 b.
-Choose a rabbi and learn from him.
-Crucial to observing the Torah is finding a rabbi to guide you, as Ethics of the Fathers says (1:6), “Make for yourself a rabbi…” Your rabbi will advise you which tier of observance is currently most appropriate for you and how, overtime, to upgrade your observance at a pace that is achievable.
+Choose a rabbi to guide me.
+Ethics of the Fathers encourages us (1:6), “Make for yourself a rabbi…” Your rabbi will advise you which tier of observance is currently most appropriate for you and how, overtime, to upgrade your observance at a pace that is achievable.
 Choose a rabbi you respect and one who is accessible and understands your situation.
 For tips on how to find a suitable rabbi, see endnote (4).

 Everyone needs a mentor and guide to advise them on life issues.
 If you cannot find a rabbi or rebbetzin to serve as one, locate someone wise with life experience who shares your values.